Patagonia Nano Puff Hoody Review

 Our Analysis and Test Results

-The Patagonia Nano Puff Hoody received middle of the road scores in all performance rating metrics.
-Patagonia has stuck with their classic, generalist design for this model while introducing other models for when breathability is key.
+The Patagonia Nano Puff Hoody receives middle-of-the-road scores in all performance rating metrics.
+Patagonia has stuck with their classic, generalist design for this model and has also introduced other options when breathability is key.
 The Nano Puff compresses very small into its chest pocket and remains an excellent and classic choice for clipping to your harness or carrying while backpacking and hiking, and will save you a bit of cash when compared to other Patagonia synthetic options.

 This insulated jacket uses 60 g/m2 Primaloft Gold insulation Eco held in place with quilted squares.
 All the stitching in these squares lets some air pass through, which is nice if you're looking for some breathability, but not great when the winds start howling.
 This insulation compresses better than Coreloft and Polartec Alpha and will maintain its warmth when damp.
 An elastic cinch at the hem lets you seal in warmth, but the loose wrist cuffs let heat escape.
 We found this model a bit warmer than the majority of the active insulated layers that now dominate the market.